Best Cheap Health Insurance in Ohio (2025)

 Health insurance for children under 15 costs an average of $321 per month.
 Insurance plans have one rate for children under 15.
 But at age 15, rates start to increase each year as they age.

-Short-term health insurance can be a good choice If you need a plan for a few months, such as if you're between jobs.
+Short-term medical insurance can be a helpful option if you need a plan for a few months, such as if you're between jobs.
 Otherwise, it might make more sense to buy a regular health insurance plan from HealthCare.gov.
-With a regular plan, you'll usually get better coverage and can qualify for income-based subsidies to make plans affordable.
+With a regular plan, you'll usually get better coverage and can get subsidies because of your income to make plans affordable.

 Frequently asked questions